 Once that is done, let’s get back onto the busy road and towards Wat Khun Chan (วัดขุนจันทร์) with its giant white Buddha and colourful ornaments and figures all over the temple area.
 To the Buddha’s left you will find a smaller bridge that leads to Wat Absonsawanwon Wihan (วัดอัปสรสวรรค์วรวิหาร) and a little further to the giant, royal Wat Paknam Phasi Charoen (วัดปากน้ำ ภาษีเจริญ) .
 You can easily see why the area is one of the places to go in Bangkok.
 It’s got so much to offer!

 How to Get Around in Bangkok Without a Car

-If you are staying in Bangkok’s city centre, you can easily get around with the BTS Skytrain.
+If you want to mostly visit Bangkok’s city centre, you can easily get around with the BTS Skytrain.
 Trains come often and are air conditioned and platforms can be found easily.
 However, they do not connect to the Riverside and central temple district.
 The same applies to the underground, MTS.

 To get there, you have the was option of getting into a taxi or Grab car (download the app, it is cheaper than uber).
 These are all affordable.
 An alternative are local buses, which go everywhere.
 For the river, you can take a commuter boat or express boat.

-If you are landing at Don Muang airport, take the airport shuttle bus A1 at Gate no.6 on the first floor and get off at Mo Chit station Skytrain station.
+If your Bangkok travel leass you to Don Muang airport, take the airport shuttle bus A1 at Gate no.6 on the first floor and get off at Mo Chit station Skytrain station.